-As a result, signatures of Lorentz invariance are clearly manifested in the structure of QFT spectra on the $(P,E)$ plane, where $P,E$ are the total momentum and energy expectation values of the eigenstates.
-Indeed, for a massive QFT in infinite space with periodic boundary conditions, all excited states are enveloped by the hyperbola $E=\sqrt{P^{2}+M^{2}}$ where the ground state energy is set to zero.
-In finite size systems, the spectra are discrete rather than continuous but otherwise exhibit the same characteristics, subject to two types of decaying corrections compared to the infinite size case \cite{Luscher1986i,Luscher1986ii}.
+As a result, signatures of Lorentz invariance are clearly manifested in the structure of QFT spectra on the $(P,E)$ plane, where $P$ and $E$ are the total momentum and energy expectation values, respectively, of the eigenstates.
+Indeed, for a massive QFT in infinite space with periodic boundary conditions, all excited states are enveloped by the hyperbola $E=\sqrt{P^{2}+M^{2}}$, where the ground state energy is set to zero.
+In finite-size systems, the spectra are discrete rather than continuous but otherwise exhibit the same characteristics, subject to two types of decaying corrections compared to the infinite-size case \cite{Luscher1986i,Luscher1986ii}.
 Importantly, the above described qualitative structure of the spectrum is valid independently of the interaction strength.
-Non-perturbative effects at strong interactions are encoded in the complex nature of the quasiparticles (e.g. parameters like mass or charge, scattering amplitudes etc. depend nontrivially on the interaction), whereas qualitative characteristics of the spectra are determined by relativistic kinematical constraints \cite{Eden_Analytic_S-matrix}.
+Nonperturbative effects at strong interactions are encoded in the complex nature of the quasiparticles (e.g. parameters like mass or charge, scattering amplitudes, etc., depend nontrivially on the interaction), whereas qualitative characteristics of the spectra are determined by relativistic kinematical constraints \cite{Eden_Analytic_S-matrix}.

 \emph{Tests of the quasiparticle interpretation} -- Let us now test the quasiparticle interpretation of the above found scar-like states in DSG, which admits a quasiparticle description \cite{Mussardo_DSG,Delfino-Mussardo_DSG,Takacs_DSG}.
 To check if scar-like states follow the relativistic dispersion relation, it is useful to plot the DSG spectra on the $(P,E)$ plane.
-For Dirichlet boundary conditions, as in our simulations, an observable suitable for measuring the momentum content of a state's quasiparticles is $P^2$.
-Fig.~\ref{fig:E-P}.b shows a scatter plot of $\tilde{P}=\sqrt{\langle P^2 \rangle}$, which is an extensive quantity, vs. $E$, for the numerical DSG spectrum. {The QMBS states are prominently aligned parallel to the `lightcone' line $E=\tilde{P} $}.
+For Dirichlet boundary conditions, as in our simulations, the expectation value of the total momentum $P$ in energy eigenstates vanishes \cite{SM}; however, the momentum content of a state's quasiparticles can be estimated by measuring $P^2$.
+A one-quasiparticle state, for example, corresponds to a standing wave superposition of a quasiparticle moving to both directions with equal and opposite momenta, and $\langle P^2 \rangle$ is proportional to the square of its momentum.
+Fig.~\ref{fig:E-P} shows a scatter plot of $\tilde{P}=\sqrt{\langle P^2 \rangle}$, which is an extensive quantity, versus $E$, for the numerical DSG spectrum.
+The QMBS states are prominently aligned parallel to the `light cone' line $E=\tilde{P} $.
 Interpreted in view of the previous observations, this means that the scar-like states can be identified as one-quasiparticle states of the above theoretical description.